This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 Approval for Inclusion in the University's Profile

-(21) Any proposed new program must be approved by the Vice-Chancellor who will determine its viability and whether it is consistent with the profile of the University by reviewing the business plan for the program(s).
+(21) Any proposed new program must be approved by the Deputy Vice-Chancellor (Academic) who will determine its viability and whether it is consistent with the profile of the University by reviewing the business plan for the program(s).

 - be a new offering;